Undoing the Destruction of Pleasure

 The Bible says the wrath is revealed against heaven against all ungodliness and unrighteousness of men.
 Romans 1:18. so that's the first thing we got to deal with.
 There is got to be some solution to this.
 If we are ever going to be happy forever we've got to get the wrath of God off of us somehow.
 And it is real and it's in the world.

-Here's the second obstacle.
-Or the second destruction of pleasure.
-Suffering.
+Here's the second destruction of pleasure: suffering.
 I don't know your backgrounds.
 I don't know your health condition right now.
 I don't know the relationships you have right now.
 You have all tasted some suffering.
 But mainly probably we in America know suffering by watching it.
 We live in a Disneyland compared to the rest of the world.
 America is a place of one mammoth luxury.
 Whereas in the earthquake in India right now they are still trying to dig bodies out.
 El Salvador's earthquake.

 The folks that died in the fishing boat when the submarine hit it.
 Just I mean if you have-if you watch TV or you have a homepage on your Internet provider like I do.
 You just hit it and every time it comes up there is a new suffering, right?
 So that is a destruction of pleasure.
 It's a destruction of the pleasure of the people who are under the rubble in India.
 It's a destruction of the people who are at the bottom of the ocean in a submarine or because they were in the belly of that ship when the submarine cut through it.